COMP3021-2024Spring-TA/COMP3021-2024Spring-PA3-Solution/README.md

 }
 ```

-After finishing the `ParserWorder`, please implement `processXMLParsingPool` and `processXMLParsingDivide` methods of `RapidASTManagerEngine` to launch specific numbers of threads.
+After finishing the `ParserWorder`, please implement `processXMLParsingPool` and `processXMLParsingDivide` methods of `RapidASTManagerEngine` to launch specific numbers of threads to load XML files.
 You must ensure that all the threads have equal access to the shared data structures.

-For `processXMLParsingPool`, you can manage threads with a threading pool using `ExecutorService`.
+For `processXMLParsingPool`, you can manage threads with a threading pool using package `ExecutorService`.
 For `processXMLParsingDivide`, you can only use `Thread` and need to manually distribute the XML files to be loaded for each thread.
 Try to use all the threads effectively to perform the search operations with high performance.

 #### Task 2: Support Customized Parallelization on Query Processing

 In the previous PAs, each time you need to process on command once a time for three kinds of queries, i.e., `queryOnNode`, `queryOnMethod` and `queryOnClass`.
-But in task 2, you are requested to process a stream of queries in parallel.
+In task 2, you are requested to process a stream of queries in parallel.

-We use `QueryWorker` under `parallel` to universally manage the different commands and their outputs.
+We use `QueryWorker` under `parallel` to universally manage the different commands and their inputs/outputs.
 The meaning of each field of `QueryWorker` is outlined below.
 - `id2ASTModules`: global mapping managing all loaded AST so far
 - `queryID`: the index of the current query inside all given queries
 - `astID`: the ID of AST to be queried
 - `queryName`: the name of the query, including the 14 queries you wrote in PA2, from `findFuncWithArgGtN` to `findClassesWithMain`.
 - `args`: the inputs of query, its size depends on the specific query to be conducted, for instance, `answerIfACalledB` query has two inputs.
-- `result`: universal structure to store the query results, which depends on the specific query to be conducted, for instance, `answerIfACalledB` returns boolean data.
+- `result`: universal structure to store the query results, which depends on the specific query to be conducted, for instance, `answerIfACalledB` returns boolean value.
 - `mode`: query mode, which will be elaborated on later.

-To perceive the efficiency benefit from parallelism straightforwardly, you are requested to implement 3 query modes in total.
+To perceive the efficiency benefit from parallelism straightforwardly, you are requested to implement 3 query modes in task 2.
 As you can see, the `run` methods check the current query mode and invoke corresponding methods.

 ```Java
 public class QueryWorker implements Runnable {